VitorBarbosaDev/barbosathebarber/README.md

 * Roboto Slab is used for the body text on the site.

-* serif was used as a backup incase the other two failed to load.
+* Serif was used as a backup incase the other two failed to load.

 The reason I choose to use these fonts was because of the fact that they are easy to read and match other very well I also thought that they had a perfessonal vibe to that that suited Guilhermes young but business man personality.